29rohitkr/calc1/README.md

 it is not that much good. because, it has so much issue. and i can't figure out how to remove it so i need help .

+# HOW TO USE THIS

+* you must have a foxpro of any version. but, is made for use on foxpro 2.5 . its visual looks good on foxpro 2.5 .

+* copy all the files and paste it in the foxpro directory .
+* open foxpro
+         in command box type do calc1
+      it will ask name type your name